 - Improper performance or non-safety-compliant electric, gasoline, diesel, or other power plants

 If you fail to do these crane inspection requirements, not only will it affect your efficiency and reputation, it could lead to fines if OSHA were to perform an on-site audit.
 Give us a call right away at 866-756-1200 or 866-756-1202 or reach out to us online.

 Initial Overhead Crane Inspections For New Equipment in Rails County, MO and Throughout the Midwest

-Any modified, repaired, reinstalled, altered, new, or updated crane should be inspected to ensure compliance before the first use.
-For example, ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you can use the overhead crane.
+Any modified, repaired, reinstalled, altered, new, or updated crane is required to be inspected to ensure compliance prior to the first use.
+For example, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you can even use the crane system.

-These inspections should be performed by certified OEM representatives to ensure that all working components have been installed properly and functionally-tested.
-These trained technicians need to provide a written report of the findings.
-At Engineered Lifting Systems, we have all pertinent crane inspection certifications in order.
+These inspections should be performed by certified representatives in accordance with OEM recommendations to make sure all working components have been tested and properly installed.
+These trained technicians must provide a full report on the findings.
+At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in order.
 Reach out to us today or give us a call at 866-756-1200 or 866-756-1202 to come take a look at your new crane before getting started in the Rails County, MO area or elsewhere throughout the Midwest.

 Contact the Leading Overhead Crane Inspectors in Rails County, MO, Throughout the Midwest | Engineered Lifting Systems